FAQs - International Students

-U.S. citizens and U.S. permanent residents: After January 1 of the year in which you intend to enroll at Messiah, complete and submit the Federal Application for Federal Student Aid (FAFSA).
+U.S. citizens and U.S. permanent residents: In the fall of the year before you intend to enroll at Messiah, complete and submit the Federal Application for Federal Student Aid (FAFSA).
 You can submit the FAFSA even if you haven't yet received your acceptance from Messiah College.
 Note that the FAFSA will likely be a required document for any U.S. college or university to which you apply.
 You will receive your financial aid award package separate from your acceptance letter.

 No. All information required to determine your eligibility for merit-based scholarships is part of the application for admission.

-FAFSA: U.S. citizens and permanent residents are not required to submit the FAFSA.
-Before deciding against submitting the FAFSA, keep in mind that eligibility for any federal aid (including Stafford Loans and ParentPLUS loans [links]) requires a FAFSA submission.
+FAFSA for U.S. citizens and permanent residents is not a required form.
+Before deciding against submitting the FAFSA, keep in mind that eligibility for any federal aid (including Stafford Loans and ParentPLUS loans) requires a FAFSA submission.
 FAFSA results may also qualify you for Messiah College need-based aid, even if you don't receive federal aid.

-The SAT I and ACT scores can qualify you for admission and impact your eligibility for scholarships.
-The TOEFL and IELTS can qualify you for admission but will not help you qualify for additional financial aid.
+Students are required to submit at least one standardized test.
+The SAT and ACT scores can qualify you for admission and impact your eligibility for academic scholarships.
+The TOEFL and IELTS can qualify you for admission.
 Official test results must be submitted to Messiah College directly from the testing institution or verified by your school as part of an official transcript.

 The TOEFL is one of four exams which Messiah College will accept as part of the application process.
-You may submit your TOEFL exam results, or you may submit results from an SAT I, ACT or IELTS exam instead.
+You may submit your TOEFL exam results, or you may submit results from an SAT, ACT or IELTS exam instead.

-If you choose to have the results submitted to Messiah College by the testing institution, you will need to supply the institution with Messiah College's unique code—SAT code: 2411; ACT code: 3630; TOEFL code: 2411.
+If you choose to have the results submitted to Messiah College by the testing institution, you will need to supply the institution with Messiah College's unique codee - SAT code: 2411; ACT code: 3630; TOEFL code: 2411.